huggingface/blog/asr-diarization.md

 short_not_assisted.............: avg=784.35ms min=736.55ms med=747.67ms max=2s       p(90)=772.9ms  p(95)=774.1ms
 ```

 As you can see, assisted generation gives dramatic performance gains when an audio is short (batch size is 1).
-If an audio is longer than one chunk speculative decoding may hurt inference time because of the batch size restriction.
+If an audio is long, inference will automatically chunk it into batches, and speculative decoding may hurt inference time because of the limitations we discussed before.

 ### Payload

-Once deployed, send your audio along with parameters your Inference Endpoints like this (in Python):
+Once deployed, send your audio along with the inference parameters to your inference endpoint, like this (in Python):

 ```python
 import base64